 Whatever the reasons, make sure you convey these points effectively.

 A marketing kit comprises different documents and resources, each with the same purpose – to showcase what your company has to offer.

 However, these documents aren’t set in stone and can be adapted as your company grows; for example, if you add a service to your offering or obtain a new client testimonial.

 Whilst this is still possible with print marketing kits, it’s so much easier with digital versions (something we’ll be exploring further in the blog).

 You can also mix and match the contents of your marketing pack depending on who you’re reaching out to.
 For example, if you’re sending it to a potential client, you could include free product samples to get them more interested in what you have to offer.

 This allows for a much more tailored approach instead of sending out a generic brochure.

 Who is a Marketing Kit for?

-Putting customers to one side for a minute, your marketing kit is also helpful when recruiting new staff.
-It gives employees an insight into what you do and encourages them to work for your company.
+- New employees – Your marketing kit is helpful when recruiting new employees as it gives them an insight into what you do and encourages them to work for your company.
 You want to attract the very best talent, so shout about your successes and achievements.

 Digital vs Print Marketing Kit